-12.3.
+12.4.
 Protection Functions

-This section describes the various protection circuits provided in the SCM1242MA.
-The protection circuits include the undervoltage lockout for power supplies (UVLO), the simultaneous on-state prevention, the overcurrent protection (OCP), and the thermal shutdown (TSD).
-In case one or more of these protection circuits are activated, the FOx pin outputs a fault signal; as a result, the external microcontroller can stop the operations of the three phases by receiving the fault signal.
-The external microcontroller can also shut down IC operations by inputting a fault signal to the FOx pin.
-In the following functional descriptions, "HOx" denotes a gate input signal on the high-side transistor, whereas "LOx" denotes a gate input signal on the low-side transistor (see also the diagram in Section 7).
+This section describes the various protection circuits provided in the SCM1272MA.
+The protection circuits include the undervoltage lockout for power supplies (UVLO), the simultaneous on-state prevention, the overcurrent protection (OCP), the short circuit protection (SCP), and the thermal shutdown (TSD).
+In case one or more of these protection circuits are activated, the Fox pin outputs a fault signal; as a result, the external microcontroller can stop the operations of the three phases by receiving the fault signal.
+The external microcontroller can also shut down IC operations by inputting a fault signal to the Fox pin.
+In the following functional descriptions, "Hox" denotes a gate input signal on the high-side transistor, whereas "Lox" denotes a gate input signal on the low-side transistor (see also the diagram in Section 7).
 "VBx-HSx" refers to the voltages between the VBx and HSx pins.

-12.3.1.
+12.4.1.
 Fault Signal Output

-In case one or more of the following protections are actuated, an internal transistor, $Q{FOx}$ , turns on, then the FOx pin becomes logic low ( $\leq 0.5$ V).
+In case one or more of the following protections are actuated, an internal transistor, $Q{Fox}$ , turns on, then the Fox pin becomes logic low ( $\leq 0.5$ V).
+The FO1, FO2, and FO3 pins must be all connected by external traces.

 - 1) Low-side undervoltage lockout (UVLO\VCC)

+- 2) Short circuit protection (SCP)

-- 2) Overcurrent protection (OCP)
+- 3) Overcurrent protection (OCP)

-- 3) Simultaneous on-state prevention
+- 4) Simultaneous on-state prevention

-- 4) Thermal shutdown (TSD)
+- 5) Thermal shutdown (TSD)

-While the FOx pin is in the low state, the high- and lowside transistors of each phase turn off.
-In normal operation, the FOx pin outputs a high signal of about 5 V. The fault signal output time of the FOx pin at OCP activation is the hold time, $t_P = 10$ ms (typ.), fixed by a built-in feature of the IC itself (see Section 12.3.4).
+While the Fox pin is in the low state, the high- and low-side transistors of each phase turn off.
+In normal operation, the Fox pin outputs a high signal of about 5 V. The fault signal output time of the Fox pin at OCP activation is the hold time, $t_P = 10$ ms (typ.), fixed by a built-in feature of the IC itself (see Section 12.4.4).
 The external microcontroller receives the fault signals with its interrupt pin (INT), and must be programmed to put the HINx and LINx pins to logic low within the predetermined hold time, $t_P$ .
 To resume motor operations thereafter, set the motor to be resumed after a lapse of $\geq 2$ seconds.

-12.3.2.
+12.4.2.
 Shutdown Signal Input

-The FOx pin also acts as the input pin of shutdown signals.
-When the FOx pin becomes logic low, the highand low-side transistors of each phase turn off.
-The voltages and pulse widths of shutdown signals should be set as listed in Table 12-2.
+The Fox pin also acts as the input pin of shutdown signals.
+When the Fox pin becomes logic low, the high-and low-side transistors of each phase turn off.

+The voltages and pulse widths of shutdown signals should be set as listed in Table 12-4.

-In Figure 12-12, FO1, FO2 and FO3 are all connected.
-If an abnormal condition is detected by any one of the MICs, the high- and low-side transistors of all phases turn off at once.
+The FO1, FO2, and FO3 pins must be all connected, as shown in Figure 12-15.
+If an abnormal condition is detected by either the U- or W-phase MIC, the high- and low-side transistors of all phases turn off.

-Table 12-2.
+Table 12-4.
 Shutdown Signals